haagahelia/ohke-teknologiat/05_es6_node/NodeJS_demo/99_tasks/Task24S.md

 ### EXTRA: (Totally extra, just if feel like finding out what the Frontend does currently)

-#### Install the frontend  (Possible but not really needed for the task) Skip if no extra time!  )))
+## Install the frontend  (Possible but not really needed for the task) Skip if no extra time!  )))

+### a) Docker option

+Do pretty much same as with the dockerized backend
 1. Go to the workspace folder 'Siba'
+1. Fork there the frontend project repo: https://github.com/haagahelia/siba-fe
+1. The .env file is not in repo, so create/copy that given file to frontend repo root
+1. and with logout/login you can use e.g. email: "admin", password: "admin" to log in.
+1. Run the correct docker-compose up with the correct docker-compose script file

+### b) Manual option
+1. Go to the workspace folder 'Siba'
-1. Clone there the frontend project repo: https://github.com/haagahelia/siba-fe
+1. Fork there the frontend project repo: https://github.com/haagahelia/siba-fe
 1. You will not get the node_modules, so you will need to move to that folder and: ```npm install```
-1. Also the .env file is not in repo, so create/copy that given file contents to frontend repo root
+1. Also the .env file is not in repo, so create/copy that given file to frontend repo root
 1. You can also run the: ```npm audit fix```   , if there would be any recent vulnerabilities.
 1. ```npm start``` would start the application
 1. and with logout/login you can use e.g. email: "admin", password: "admin" to log in.
-1.

-(using the running frontend)
+(using the running frontend, again check the correct ports etc. from .env files and so on)
 - http://localhost:8753/subject
 - if want to login: http://localhost:8753/login
 and admin   -   admin